2013 Outback Bowl: The Hit

 is widely considered to mark the turning point in the game for South Carolina and it earned a "Best Play" ESPY Award for South Carolina's Jadeveon Clowney.

-"The Hit" refers to a play by defensive end Jadeveon Clowney which occurred midway through the fourth quarter of the play.
+"The Hit" refers to a play by defensive end Jadeveon Clowney which occurred midway through the fourth quarter of the game.
 After a Wolverines fake punt, followed by a controversial call awarding Michigan a first down during a critical time-consuming drive, Clowney gained instant fame for his tackle of Michigan running back Vincent Smith that came with 8:21 remaining in the fourth quarter.
 "The Hit" dislodged Smith's helmet and forced a fumble that Clowney himself recovered.
 "The Hit" set up a touchdown pass to wide receiver Ace Sanders on the next play.
 Although "The Hit" itself did not result in the game-winning touchdown, it is considered by many to have motivated a previously lethargic Gamecock offense to rally and ultimately win the game.